EldenSokolaj/Lax/README.md

             add 3 * -5 + 2  [fails]

 Strings:

-    Used by the write function
+    Used by the write operation
     There are long string using ""
     Characters using ''
     And direct values using just the number